SepulchralVerdigris/path2victory/Base Game.md

 A minion receives 1 AP per turn.
 The commander can give up 1 AP to give one of its minions +1 AP for that turn.
 A commander with more than one minion can give up more than 1 AP, but must give each AP to a different minion.

+### Mounts

+Some creatures can be mounted by other creatures.

 When one creature mounts another, the mount becomes a minion and the rider its commander – the mount acts on its rider’s turn, and receives 1 AP per turn by default.
 If the rider dismounts, the mount goes back to normal.

+There may be room for other creatures on a mount along with its commander.
+These passengers get AP as normal.

+Commanders and passengers can make their attacks from any point on the mounted creature.
+Passengers must occupy a particular space, but can move about/change spaces any time with their own actions or whenever the mount Strides.
+In practice, this may limit passengers to reach or ranged attacks (for example if they are confined to a howdah on the back of a Huge beast like an elephant).

+If a mount falls prone, its commander and any passengers dismount and are placed in unoccupied spaces around the mount.
+Make a Reflex save for each commander and passenger (against the mount’s Power): on a failure, they fall prone.
+If the mount is Huge or larger, the commander and passengers take falling damage as well if they failed their save.

 ## Hero points